 The Board has established Audit, Nominations, Remuneration and Disclosure Committees.
-Details of these Committees, including membership and their activities during 2022 are contained in the Corporate Governance section of this Annual Report and in the Directors' Remuneration Report on pages 8 and 9.
+Details of these Committees, including membership and their activities during 2023 are contained in the Corporate Governance section of this Annual Report and in the Directors' Remuneration Report on pages 8 to 11.